Article

 This change aligns the rates of inflation used in annual allowance calculations with the revaluation of scheme benefits and ensures that the annual allowance calculations only measure pension growth that occurs above the rate of inflation.

 This will lessen the impact of the annual allowance for members of the NHS Pension Scheme and aims to support the retention of senior clinical staff, who may otherwise opt out of the NHS Pension Scheme, reduce their commitments, or leave NHS employment due to pension taxation.
+Learn about other measures which have mitigated the impact of the annual allowance on members, by reading our briefing on what the Spring 2023 Budget means for pension tax and retention.

 For members unaffected by the annual allowance, the proposed change will have no effect on the value of pension they are entitled to on retirement.